imagineLife/big-site/content/js/fp/class-protos.md

 order: 4
 ---

-# Prototypical Inheritance with Classes
+# Prototypal Inheritance with Classes
 Javascript offers the [class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) keyword.
 This `class` syntax is "syntactical sugar" on top of prototypal inheritance - the syntax looks and feels cleaner to implement as a developer over the [Constructor function approach](/js/fp/constructors-and-instances).
 `class` is commonly used with the [extends](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/extends) keyword, where one class inherits (_extends_) another class.